jangroth/aws-certification-notes/solutions-architect-professional.md

 * Can validate integrity of log files using digest files
 * Can deliver trails from multiple accounts into the same bucket
   * Change bucket policy to allow that
+* For global services such as IAM, STS, CloudFront, and Route 53, events are delivered to any trail that includes global services (`IncludeGlobalServiceEvents` flag).

 <a name="4_1_4"></a>
 ### [↖](#4_1)[↑](#4_1_3)[↓](#4_2) Notification options